 We focus on key markets where we can innovate and improve solutions for our customers through applying our expertise in advanced materials and technology.
 This enables us to differentiate ourselves from our competitors and achieve leading industry positions with high margin products.

 A Leader in Sustainable Technologies

-89% sales from products providing sustainability benefits in 2014/15
+sales from products providing sustainability benefits in 2014/15 sales in Asia in 2014/15